Dr. Beth Cholette (she/her/hers)

 Welcome!
 My office, South Village Counseling Services, is a satellite office of Counseling Services, part of the Student Health and Counseling department, and is located in Onondaga 203-South.
 I am a licensed clinical psychologist (PhD) with almost twenty-five years of experience in a college college setting, and I am also a registered yoga teacher (RYT).
 With these two areas of expertise, I am able to provide a unique combination of psychological services and holistic programming.
 I have also had specialized compentency trainings with Safe Zone and ACCC.
 My office and yoga classes welcome everyone.

-NOTE: Due to the coronavirus pandemic, I am currently working a combinaton of remote plus on-campus 1 day/week; all mental health services are being provided via teletherapy.
+NOTE: Due to the coronavirus pandemic, I am currently working remotely; all mental health services are being provided via teletherapy.
 Go to the main page for Counseling Services or our Coping with Covid page from more information.

 Yoga, Mindfulness, Meditation

 Yoga Class and Meditation Classes